My wife and I really enjoy working on Jigsaw Puzzles.

 - A couple of puzzles we have glued, but most get taken down, with the edge pieces, and sometimes, various sections bagged separately.

 - Working on a jigsaw puzzle is a great way to reduce stress, and keep the brain active, providing hours of relaxation activity!
 The brain needs exercise, too, for optimum health and well-being.
+See Jigsaw Puzzles Exercise Both Sides of The Brain.
 The importance of keeping our brains well-tuned only increases with age.
 A combination of puzzles including Jigsaws and Sudoku (or crosswords) are supposed to be good for sharpening the mind - exercising different mental processes of logic and pattern/shape recognition.

 Jigthings has a lot of information about Jigsaw Puzzles on its pages including how they are made and fascinating facts.